NEW: Atlanta police chief shows up at protest to speak with demonstrators

 In Boston, organizers for Sunday’s demonstration announced on Facebook: “This is a peaceful protest.
 Please keep violence at home.”

-Despite the calls for calm from all sides, at least 312 people have been arrested over the weekend at protests from New York to Chicago, and in St. Paul, Minnesota, and Baton Rouge, Louisiana, where two black men, Philando Castile and Alton Sterling, were shot to death by police.
+At least 309 people have been arrested over the weekend in New York and Chicago, and in St. Paul, Minnesota, and Baton Rouge, Louisiana, where two black men, Philando Castile and Alton Sterling, were shot to death by police.
+The killings have sparked several days of protests.

 The two men’s deaths in turn spurred a lone shooter in Dallas to kill five police officers during a Black Lives Matter protest.